DatabayAG/TestArchiveCreator/README.md

     ::1             localhost ip6-localhost ip6-loopback www.my-ilias-host.de

 Edit `.htaccess` in the ILIAS root directory (or the copied settings in your Apache configuration, if you don't allow overrides).
-Add two condition before the rewrite rule for the WAC, so that it is only active for foreighn requests:
+Add two condition before the rewrite rule for the WAC, so that it is only active for foreign requests:

     RewriteCond %{REMOTE_ADDR} !=127.0.0.1
     RewriteCond %{REMOTE_ADDR} !=::1